 4. CCPA Amendments

-Due to the circumstances surrounding the passing of the bill, the text is subject to change up until its 2020 institution date.
-Privacy advocates and tech giants remain locked in head-to-head battle over clauses outlined in the California privacy law.
+Due to the circumstances surrounding the passing of the bill, the text was subject to change up until its 2020 institution date.
+Privacy advocates and tech giants were locked in head-to-head battle over clauses outlined in the California privacy law.

-While some groups are fighting for stricter requirements and more expansive consumer rights, others are working to produce loopholes in the law.
+While some groups fought for stricter requirements and more expansive consumer rights, others worked to produce loopholes in the law.

-Here are some of the most notable CCPA amendments so far that you need to know:
+Here are some of the most notable CCPA amendments that were proposed before January 1:

 Assembly Bill 25 (AB 25)

-AB 25 proposes to modify the definition of a “consumer” under the CCPA.
-While the current definition extends to all California residents, AB 25 proposes to exclude Californians from the “consumer” designation in certain employment scenarios.
+AB 25 proposed to modify the definition of a “consumer” under the CCPA.
+While the original definition extended to all California residents, AB 25 proposed to exclude Californians from the “consumer” designation in certain employment scenarios.

 The bill states: